jamesmanning/EntityFramework.LazyLoadLoggingInterceptor/README.md

 The first optional constructor parameter is an integer of logFrequencyInMilliseconds.
 If specified as 0 or negative, then there won't be any automatic logging done.
 It defaults to logging every 5 minutes and will try to log any remaining/unlogged data at the point where the host process exits or the host appdomain unloads.
 When it logs, it lists the total number of locations where lazy loads have happened from and total time, then lists each one of them with the number of times it happened and total and average time for each.

-As an example is this log that happens (if logging is enabled) during the unit tests:
+As an example is this log that happens (if logging is enabled) during [this unit test](https://github.com/jamesmanning/EntityFramework.LazyLoadLoggingInterceptor/blob/4f7d83194d5364f1348dc03dfae632adb676a37b/EntityFramework.LazyLoadLoggingInterceptor.Tests/LazyLoadLoggingInterceptorTests.cs#L150-L189):

 ```
 Warning: 0 : 1 locations discovered performing 3 lazy loads for total of 0 ms